LuminateOne/laravel-revision-tracking/README.md

 ##### Update models separately

-If you want to update models separately (without using `$model->push()`), you have to call `setAsRelationalRevision()` with the most top model (in the following case, the `$customer` is the most top model), it will create the relation with the revision of its child revisions.
+If you want to update models separately (without using `$model->push()`), you have to call `setAsRelationalRevision()` with the top-level model (in the following case, the `$customer` is the top-level model), it will create the relation with the revision of its child revisions.

 You can update the model manually like this: